finance calculator

 Does this cover multiple debts?

-Yes—enter the total balance and a blended APR.
-For more precision, first compute a weighted APR using the weighted-average interest calculator.
+Yes.
+You can enter the combined balance of several cards and loans along with a blended APR to approximate your current situation.
+For more precision, first compute a weighted APR using a weighted‑average interest calculator, then plug that number in here.

 Can I include prepayment?